Dozens of bills vetoed by Arizona Gov. Katie Hobbs: here's a list of her vetoes

 June 5

-- SB1413, Homeless Encampment; Removal - According to the state legislature factsheet, a city or town will notify an owner after receiving a report about the existence of a homeless encampment.
+• SB1413, a bill that, according to a factsheet published by the legislature, requires a county, city or town to notify an owner after receiving a report about the existence of a homeless encampment.
 If the removal doesn't happen within 24 hours, the city or town shall claim the property and retain it for 14 days; people living at the encampment located on private property are guilty of trespassing.
-Hobbs says people become and remain unsheltered for a variety of reasons and the legislation "addresses none of those root causes, offers no pathways to assistance, and effectively criminalizes experiencing homelessness."

 May 26

-- SB1105, a bill that, according to a factsheet published by the State legislature, will require county recorders to "provide for a method for an elector to have the elector's completed early ballot tabulated on site at a polling place or voting center," in accordance to outlined requirements.
+• SB1105, a bill that, according to a factsheet published by the legislature, will require county recorders to "provide for a method for an elector to have the elector's completed early ballot tabulated on site at a polling place or voting center," in accordance to outlined requirements.

-- SB1234, a bill that, according to a factsheet published by the State legislature, bans local authorities from "using a photo enforcement system to identify violators of laws or ordinances relating to excessive speed or failure to obey a traffic control device."
+• SB1234, a bill that, according to a factsheet published by the legislature, bans local authorities from "using a photo enforcement system to identify violators of laws or ordinances relating to excessive speed or failure to obey a traffic control device."

 May 22

-- HB2560, a bill that, according to a factsheet published by the State Legislature, directs the County Recorder to transmit to the Secretary of State for posting on a secure website, a list of all registered voters before an election, a list of all persons who voted in the election, the unaltered images of ballots used to tabulate election results, and the cast vote record in a sortable format.
+• HB2560, a bill that, according to a factsheet published by the legislature, directs the County Recorder to transmit to the Secretary of State for posting on a secure website, a list of all registered voters before an election, a list of all persons who voted in the election, the unaltered images of ballots used to tabulate election results, and the cast vote record in a sortable format.

-- SB1025, a bill that, according to a factsheet published by the State Legislature, bans municipally-designated, commercial tourism, commercial resort and hotel sign free zone from exceeding 10% of the total area of the city.
+• SB1025, a bill that, according to a factsheet published by the legislature, bans municipally-designated, commercial tourism, commercial resort and hotel sign free zone from exceeding 10% of the total area of the city.

-- SB1048, a bill that, according to a factsheet published by the State Legislature, increases the aggregate amount of contributions from an in-state individual that a committee campaign finance report must include, as well as requiring contributions from individuals registered as lobbyists for compensation to be included in finance reports.
+• SB1048, a bill that, according to a factsheet published by the legislature, increases the aggregate amount of contributions from an in-state individual that a committee campaign finance report must include, as well as requiring contributions from individuals registered as lobbyists for compensation to be included in finance reports.

-- SB1100, a bill that, according to a factsheet published by the State Legislature, changes the definition of an all-terrain vehicle for vehicle license tax requirements by increasing the maximum unladen weight of such vehicles from 2,500 lbs to 3,500 lbs.
+• SB1100, a bill that, according to a factsheet published by the legislature, changes the definition of an all-terrain vehicle for vehicle license tax requirements by increasing the maximum unladen weight of such vehicles from 2,500 lbs to 3,500 lbs.

 May 17

-- HB2444, a bill that, according to a factsheet published by the State Legislature, would establish a Natural Resource Conservation District Fund and a Natural Resource Conservation District Fund Commission.
+• HB2444, a bill that, according to a factsheet published by the legislature, would establish a Natural Resource Conservation District Fund and a Natural Resource Conservation District Fund Commission.

-- HB2428, a bill that, according to a factsheet published by the State Legislature, would authorize a degree-granting private postsecondary education institution to implement an Arizona Teachers Academy, with a cap on an individual's scholarship.
+• HB2428, a bill that, according to a factsheet published by the legislature, would authorize a degree-granting private postsecondary education institution to implement an Arizona Teachers Academy, with a cap on an individual's scholarship.

-- HB2544, a bill that, according to a factsheet published by the State Legislature, exempts a personal firearm, a firearm accessory or ammunition that is modified in Arizona and remains within the state's borders from federal law or federal regulation.
+• HB2544, a bill that, according to a factsheet published by the legislature, exempts a personal firearm, a firearm accessory or ammunition that is modified in Arizona and remains within the state's borders from federal law or federal regulation.
 "Modified" is defined in the bill as a modification that is made to a firearm, a firearm accessory or ammunition by a qualified gunsmith.

 May 9